bloomen/transwarp/README.md

 By default, transwarp provides its full functionality to its client.
-However, in many cases not all of that is actually required and so transwarp provides a few compile time switches to reduce the task size along with a few related computations.
+However, in many cases not all of that is actually required and so transwarp provides a few compile time switches to reduce the task size.
 These switches are:
 ```
 TRANSWARP_DISABLE_TASK_CUSTOM_DATA
 TRANSWARP_DISABLE_TASK_NAME
 TRANSWARP_DISABLE_TASK_PRIORITY
+TRANSWARP_DISABLE_TASK_REFCOUNT
 TRANSWARP_DISABLE_TASK_TIME
-TRANSWARP_DISABLE_TASK_REFCOUNT
 ```

 To get the minimal task size with a single switch one can define